Already a DIA Member? Sign in. Not a member? Join.

 EU & UK QPPV & Head Pharmacovigilance Excellence, AstraZeneca, Sweden

-Magnus Ysander is the EU and UK QPPV for the AstraZeneca group of companies since 2015 and is based in Gothenburg, Sweden.
-He joined the company in 2002 and have had several specialist, oversight and line managerial roles within the AstraZeneca pharmacovigilance organisation.
+Magnus Ysander is the EU and UK QPPV for the AstraZeneca group of companies since 2015.
+From 2022 he also has the same role for Alexion.
+Based in Gothenburg, Sweden he joined the company in 2002 and have had several specialist, oversight and line managerial roles within the global AstraZeneca pharmacovigilance organisation.
 Magnus is a MD and has previously worked as a certified Orthopedic Surgeon.
 He is a member of EFPIA Pharmacovigilance Expert Group and the Program Committee for the DIA QPPV Forum.

 Nicolas Tsiakkas, MD